cloudfoundry-attic/bosh-notes/proposals/include-metadata.md

 # Details

 Metadata will include basic information about director, deployment and instance_group.
+All the tags that is being sent as part of set_vm_metadata call right now.
 E.g

 ```
 {